Is your thyroid making you miserable?

 How to Reverse and Overcome Hashimoto’s

-- Test for the cause of your autoimmune symptoms: infection, toxins, heavy metals, adrenals, nutrients.
+- Test for the cause of your autoimmune symptoms: infection, toxins, heavy metals, adrenals, and nutrients.

 - Get on the Right Medication for you.